Understanding Your Subconscious Mind For Better Results

 So, who’s driving the car?

-While your conscious was engrossed in your next meal, vacation, or wardrobe, your subliminal mind was driving the car.
+While your conscious mind was engrossed in your next meal, vacation, or wardrobe, your subliminal mind was driving the car.
 Habit-like actions such as driving a car are done chiefly subconsciously.

 If we had to drive a car using only our conscious mind, we couldn’t go because we could concentrate solely on one thing at a time.